zivlakmilos/magicbook/README.md

 - You want to use JavaScript to add interactivity to digital formats
 - You want an easy way to define custom elements that can look and behave differently in every format

-Although there's a small number of open source publishing frameworks, it's very hard to find something that is flexible enough to create modern, interactive books for the web.
+Although a small number of open source publishing frameworks already exists, it's very hard to find frameworks that are flexible enough to create modern, interactive books for the web while supporting print-ready PDF export too.

 ## Getting Started